sentosa-software/react_electron_template/README.md

-# Simple Electron + React Template
+# Getting Started with Create React App
-A simple react & electron template with minimal bloat

-### `npm run electron`
-Runs the desktop app in its own window

-### `npm run dist`
+`npm start` to run the React app alone

-Builds the React App and packages it for distrubution on desktop.
+`npm run dev` to run the electron app on localhost

+`npm run make` to build the electron app for distribution

+`npx electron-icon-maker --input=/absolute/path/to/myapp/public/electron-logo.png --output=build_assets` to generate icons for desktop